-Online survey scams remain a threat in 2020, and although more and more people are participating in the rewarding world of online survey taking (especially during COVID), there are still concerns about phishing, data collection and dodgy payment procedures.
+Online survey scams remain a threat in 2022, and although more and more people are participating in the rewarding world of taking surveys for money (especially with the slowdown in the global economy), there are still concerns about phishing, data collection and dodgy payment procedures.

 As such, it remains important to ensure that your own online survey taking experience is safe, secure and enjoyable.

-In this guide, we will warn you of the most prevalent online survey scams we’ve seen here at SurveyPolice, plus the steps you can take to avoid them.
+In this guide, we will warn you of the most prevalent online survey scams we’ve seen here at SurveyPolice, and arm you with the steps you can take to avoid them.

 First off, you might be wondering whether getting paid for online surveys is at all safe, considering that the internet continues to be rife with scams.
 Indeed, whether it’s a phishing scam, Nigerian scam or a survey jobs scam, there is a lot watch for.